FinTech · AI-assisted private equity · one case, one stealable principle

 The argument arrives before the verdict — every score opens onto its three sources

-Holding the release wasn't free.
+Building it first wasn’t free.
 The accurate LLM sat finished while I built the surface that could defend it — the retrieval that tied each claim to a source, the abstention state, the override — weeks the team could feel, against a model that already worked.
-The honest version is that I chose to ship later on purpose, because shipping a correct score nobody acted on would have been the more expensive mistake.
+Waiting was the product owner’s call as much as mine; what I own is the argument for it, because shipping a correct score nobody acted on would have been the more expensive mistake.

 Accuracy gets you a correct number.
 It doesn’t get you a decision.
 The gap between the two is the whole job — and it’s made of trust, not math.